mah0001/metadata-editor-docs-v2/documenting_indicator.md

 We provide below some guidance on a selection of the metadata elements found in the metadata schema.
 A small number of these elements are marked as *required*.
 When documenting an indicator, it is advised to provide the most compoehensive information possible.

 - **`idno`** A unique identifier (ID) for the indicator.
 This is a required element.
-Most agencies will (and should) use a coherent coding convention to generate their indicators identifiers.
+Most agencies will (and should) use a coherent coding convention to generate their indicators identifiers

 - **`doi`** A Digital Object Identifier (DOI) for the the indicator.
 See the *Documenting data - General instructions* section of the User Guide for more information on DOIs.